hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## point_rendering

-This is actually an attribute of the ’billboard’ particle renderer (the default), and sets whether or not the BillboardSet will use point rendering rather than manually generated quads.
+This is actually an attribute of the `billboard` particle renderer (the default), and sets whether or not the BillboardSet will use point rendering rather than manually generated quads.

 By default a BillboardSet is rendered by generating geometry for a textured quad in memory, taking into account the size and orientation settings, and uploading it to the video card.
 The alternative is to use hardware point rendering, which means that only one position needs to be sent per billboard rather than 4 and the hardware sorts out how this is rendered based on the render state.

 Using point rendering is faster than generating quads manually, but is more restrictive.
 The following restrictions apply:

--   Only the ’point’ orientation type is supported
+-   Only the `point` orientation type is supported
 -   Size and appearance of each particle is controlled by the material pass ([point_size](#point_005fsize), [point_size_attenuation](#point_005fsize_005fattenuation), [point_sprites](#point_005fsprites))
 -   Per-particle size is not supported (stems from the above)
 -   Per-particle rotation is not supported, and this can only be controlled through texture unit rotation in the material definition
--   Only ’center’ origin is supported
+-   Only `center` origin is supported
 -   Some drivers have an upper limit on the size of points they support - this can even vary between APIs on the same card!
-Don’t rely on point sizes that cause the point sprites to get very large on screen, since they may get clamped on some cards.
+Don`t rely on point sizes that cause the point sprites to get very large on screen, since they may get clamped on some cards.
 Upper sizes can range from 64 to 256 pixels.

 You will almost certainly want to enable in your material pass both point attenuation and point sprites if you use this option.